apache/tomee/examples/alternate-descriptors/README.md

  - src/main/resources/META-INF/persistence.xml
  - src/**test**/resources/META-INF/test.ejb-jar.xml

-This support is not is aware of any Maven, Gradle, IntelliJ, NetBeans, Ant or other settings.
+This support is **not** aware of any Maven, Gradle, Ant, IntelliJ, NetBeans, Eclipse or other settings.